 If publicity were a prize, the eighth season's controversial runner-up is a grand-slam winner.
 Since his time on the reality show, he's released several albums, headlined tours, received countless nominations (including a Grammy nod), followed in Freddie Mercury's footsteps touring as the frontman for Queen and has even starred in Fox's remake of The Rocky Horror Picture Show.
 Not to forget that he briefly filled in as a guest judge on Idol.
 The singer also helped open up the 2019 Oscars with a performance of "We Will Rock You" and "We Are the Champions."

-After joining the top 10 finalists' summer tour, he's now solo music career.
-DeWyze married model-actress Jonna Walsh, who he met on the set of his first music video following Idol.
+After joining the top 10 finalists' summer tour in 2010, the season nine winner launched his solo music career.
+Lee also married model-actress Jonna Walsh in 2012 after they met on the set of his first music video following Idol.
 Nowadays, the star is a well-established singer-songwriter, with his tracks making it onto shows like The Walking Dead.

 Runner-up to Lee DeWyze in season nine, the Janis Joplin-esque rocker married musician Brian Walker and released her first album, Farmer's Daughter, in December 2010.
 She lost her label deal when RCA disbanded Arista, J Records and Jive Records, but she made her acting debut on the second season of ABC's Body of Proof.
 In May 2013, the singer split from her husband.
 After her divorce she told The Boot that her second album All That For This was "the next chapter of my life."The mom of two has since released 2017's Alive and 2022's HitchHiker.